-- o Not less than 3 Trustees with no maximum specified Members have chosen to have 12 Trustees in total - o The Chief Executive Officer - A minimum of 2 parent Trustees, appointed by the Members Members have chosen to appoint 2 parent Trustees - Up to 5 community governors, appointed by the Members there are currently 9 Co-opted Trustees - o Any Trustee appointed by the Secretary of State for Education there are currently no such appointments
+- Not less than 3 Trustees with no maximum specified Members have chosen to have 11 Trustees in total, although currently there are 9.
+It is anticipated that Ashford Hill Primary school will be joining the Trust in the Autumn of 2022 and Highwood Copse Primary School will join the Trust in Spring 2023 when another Trustee will be appointed by Members. - The Chief Executive Officer - A minimum of 2 parent Trustees, appointed by the Members Members have chosen to appoint 2 parent Trustees - Up to 5 community governors, appointed by the Members there are currently 8 Co-opted Trustees - o Any Trustee appointed by the Secretary of State for Education there are currently no such appointments

 The term of office for any Trustees is 4 years.
 The Chief Executive Officer's term of office runs parallel with his term of appointment.
-Subject to remaining eligible to be a particular type of Trustee, any Trustee may be reappointed or re-elected.
+Subject to remaining eligible to be a particular type of Trustee, any Trustee may be reappointed.

-Policies and Procedures Adopted for the Induction and Training of Trustees
+Policies and Procedures Adopted for the Induction and Policies and Procedures Adopted for the Induction and Training of Trustees

 The training and induction provided for new Trustees will depend on their individual experience and expertise.
 A Mentor is chosen to assist the induction of new Trustees.
-Where necessary an induction will provide training on charity and educational, legal and financial matters.
-All new Trustees are given a tour of the academies and the chance to meet with staff and students (although this has been difficult because of COVID during the period under review)..
+Where necessary an induction will provide training on charity, educational, legal and financial matters.
+All new Trustees are given a tour of the academies and the chance to meet with staff and students (although this has been difficult because of COVID during the period under review).
 All Trustees are provided with copies of policies, procedures, minutes, budgets, plans and other documents that they will need to understand their role as Trustees and Directors of the trust.